15 Things That Attract Rodents to Your Yard

 Photo Credit: MART PRODUCTION/Pexels

-Either placing the pet food in bowls or even placing the food in a bag outside can easily attract pests.
-When feeding your pets outside ensure that you clear up the leftovers after by cleaning it.
-Feeding pets indoor in airtight containers helps so that pests like rats do not make it their next place to feed from.
+Either placing the pet food in bowls or putting the food in a bag outside can easily attract pests.
+When feeding your pets outside, ensure that you clean up the leftovers afterward.
+Feeding pets indoors in airtight containers helps so that pests like rats do not make it their next place to feed from.

 Dense Shrubbery and Bushes